laravel/docs/dusk.md

 <a name="mouseover"></a>
 #### Mouseover

-The `mouseover` method may be used when you need to move the mouse over an element matching the given selector:
+The `mouseover` method may be used when you need to move the mouse over an element matching the given CSS or Dusk selector:

     $browser->mouseover('.selector');